Shuyib/from_cell_to_statistics/README.md

 ├── Makefile - Workflow to run the scripts
 ├── Practicing file manipulation for bioinformatics1.ipynb - Jupyter notebook
 ├── readfastq.py - Python script to read fastq files
-├── README.md - This file
+├── README.md - This is file you are reading at the moment
 ├── Replicate this in other IDE-2.png - Image
 ├── Replicate this in other IDEs -1.png - Image
 └── requirements.txt - Python packages to install